ivanp7/archipelago/README.md

 ### State

 A state of a finite state machine is a triple of:

-1. a state function;
+1. a pointer to a state function;
-2. a `void*` pointer to state data;
+2. a `void*` pointer to state data (optional);
-3. a `void*` pointer to state metadata.
+3. a `void*` pointer to state metadata (optional).

-State functions return nothing and accept a pointer to finite state machine context (`fsm`).
+State functions return nothing and accept a pointer to a finite state machine context (`fsm`).
-State functions have access to state data & metadata via the FSM context pointer, and perform logically cohesive chunks of application logic.
+State functions can access state data and metadata via the FSM context pointer, and also use it to manipulate the FSM state stack -- push and pop elements while initiating a state transition.

 During execution, a finite state machine maintains a stack of states.
-State functions can push and pop states while doing state transition.
+This stack is used to determine the next state during a transition -- the top element is popped and becomes the next state.

-State function initiates state transition by returning or by calling `proceed()`.
+State functions initiate state transition simply by returning (no changes of stack) or by calling `fsm_proceed()` (states are popped and pushed to stack).

-`proceed()` accepts the following parameters:
+`fsm_proceed()` accepts the following parameters:
 1. finite state machine context;
 2. number of states to pop from the stack;
-3. number of states to push from the stack;
+3. number of states to push to the stack;
 4. array of states to push.

-`proceed()` can be invoked not only from the state function itself, but from any nested function calls.
+`fsm_proceed()` works not only from the state function itself, but from any nested function calls, given a valid FSM context.
-`proceed()` unwinds the call stack up to the state function, eliminating the need of returning from multiple calls.
+If called from nested function calls, `fsm_proceed()` unwinds the call stack up to the state function via a `longjmp()`.

 ### Transition

 A transition of a finite state machine is a pair of:

-1. a transition function;
+1. a pointer to a transition function;
-2. a `void*` pointer to transition data.
+2. a `void*` pointer to transition data (optional).

 Transition functions return nothing and accept the following parameters: